jhawkey/atb-amrfp-nf/README.md

 **The work directory should be removed between each run to prevent disk space issues**

+Keeping track of commands and progress, as well as AMRFP version and database versions [here](https://github.com/jhawkey/atb-amrfp-nf/blob/main/RunLog.md)

 ## Contributions

 This pipeline was workshopped at the IMMEM 2025 Hackathon by Jane Hawkey, Raphi Sieber, and  Erkison Ewomazino Odih.